PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Numerical Study

 This experimental design provides a controlled setting for assessing how well SRS and PCA-QS retain the statistical and geometric structure of the original data under various sampling configurations.

 \paragraph{Quantitative Comparison of Covariance and Distributional Distances}

-We compare the performance of \textit{PCA-QS} and \textit{SRS} across different numbers of retained principal components: 3, 5, 10, and a dynamic choice based on preserving 70\% of cumulative variance.
+We compare the performance of \textit{PCA-based Quantile Sampling (PCA-QS)} and \textit{Simple Random Sampling (SRS)} across different numbers of retained principal components: 3, 5, 10, and a dynamic choice based on preserving 70\% of cumulative variance.
 Each sampling method produces a reduced dataset, which is evaluated against the original data using similarity metrics such as covariance fidelity, KL divergence, and Wasserstein distance.
 Results are averaged over 1,000 replications for each configuration to ensure statistical stability.

 \paragraph{Evaluation}

 For PCA-QS, the principal component projections are computed using \textbf{Truncated SVD}, a scalable PCA variant well-suited for high-dimensional or sparse data.
 We consider both fixed numbers of principal components (3, 5, and 10) and a dynamic configuration where the number of components is chosen to explain at least 70\% of total variance.
 Each retained component is divided into $Q = 10$ quantile bins, and stratified sampling is performed across these bins to preserve the structure of the projected space.